-2.05 Free demonstration mode
+2.02 Using the free demonstration mode

 For a free trial version of the software, you can simply download TactileView for free and install it on your computer (requires administrator rights).
 This allows you to use the software in demonstration mode without registration and to explore the great features in the software for creating tactile graphics.
 In demonstration mode, all software features are available.
 The only restrictions will be that printed designs will contain watermarks and files cannot be saved.